2025/04/17

 Chris Johnson: The pleasure's all mine, Mr. Lugosi.
 Thanks for havin' me here.

-[As the interview concludes, the room is enveloped once again in an eerie silence.
-The haunting tale awaits those who dare to turn its pages.
-Bela Lugosi's chilling laughter crackles through the darkness.]
+[As the interview concludes, the room is enveloped once again in an eerie silence, broken soon by Bela Lugosi's chilling laughter, crackling through the darkness.]

 Enchanting Encounters: My Magical Halloween in Western Australia